mesosphere/kudo-cassandra-operator/docs/resources.md

 cassandra-instance-svc   ClusterIP   10.0.51.69   <none>        7000/TCP,7001/TCP,9042/TCP,7200/TCP   26m
 ```

-The service exposes the storage port on 7000 by default and if SSL is enabled
+The service exposes the storage port on 7000 by default and on 7001 if SSL is enabled.
-then on 7001.
-The native transport port on 9042 by default and metrics are
+The native transport defaults to port 9042, and metrics are
-exposed on the port 7200 by default.
+exposed via port 7200 by default.

-`RPC` port is disabled by default and can be enabled using the parameter
+The `RPC` port is disabled by default and can be enabled using the parameter
-START_RPC=true, which will expose the RPC port on 9160 by default.
+`START_RPC=true`, which will expose the RPC port on 9160 by default.
 All above
-ports can be exposed on custom ports using the parameters:
+information can be exposed via custom ports using the parameters:

 ```
 STORAGE_PORT